-We set out to focus on the positive aspects of recovery: the process of discovery of what our Marine Protected Area had under the waves as well as to map it.
+We set out to focus on the positive aspects of recovery: the process of discovery of what our MPA had under the waves as well as to map it.
 It was exciting to begin:

 Scallop Divers are our Eyes – Sea Change Wester Ross

 Seasearch & Dives of Discovery in the Summer Isles Archipelago – Sea Change Wester Ross

 More Jacques Cousteau’s please! – Sea Change Wester Ross

 Our Surveys in more detail: observing habitats, species and change.

 Since 2016 we began working with Andy Jackson who is a brilliant cameraman.
 He has supplied sensational footage to produce films which can tell our story and share the vital need to protect the sea.
 From our 2016 survey which was submitted to SNH to form part of the reporting on the MPA, we also made three short Happy Birthday Films celebrating the MPAs first birthday..

 Here are the others:

 Happy Birthday Wester Ross Marine Protected Area – we love you! – Sea Change Wester Ross